Atrial Fibrillation: Causes, Symptoms & Natural Support Strategies

 AFib is most often linked to underlying heart issues such as high blood pressure, coronary artery disease, or a heart abnormality or defect.
 Other factors can increase your risk.
 To improve AFib, it is important to identify and address these underlying issues.
 An anti-inflammatory diet, along with lifestyle changes and targeted supplementation may improve your heart rhythm and overall health.

 If you want to work with a functional health coach, I recommend this article with tips on how to find a great coach.
-At my clinic, we offer long-distance and local, in-person functional health coaching programs.
+At my clinic, we offer long-distance functional health coaching programs.
 For further support with your heart health and other goals, just reach out and our fantastic coaches are here to support your journey.